 - 1 teaspoon salt

-- 8 tablespoons cold, unsalted butter
+- 8 tablespoons cold unsalted butter

 - 1 cup buttermilk

-- 2 tablespoon salted butter, melted
+- 2 tablespoon salted butter melted to brush on top

 - Turn the dough out onto a floured surface and roll it into a rough rectangle, about an inch thick.
 Fold it over and gently roll it down again.
 Repeat 6 times.